cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

 In case you use a load-balancer and you want Cloudify agents to communicate with it instead of a specific Cloudify Management service cluster node, you can use the following [Multi-Network Management guide](https://docs.cloudify.co/5.0.0/install_maintain/installation/installing-manager/#multi-network-management) and specify the load-balancer private-IP as the value of the 'external' key under 'networks'.
-Moreover, In case you want all communication of the Cloudify agents to go through the load-balancer, you can specify its private-IP as the value of the 'default' key under 'agent':'networks' (as shown in the config.yaml above).
+Moreover, In case you want all communication of the Cloudify agents to go through the load-balancer, you can specify its private-IP as the value of the 'default' key under 'networks' (as shown in the config.yaml above).

 #### Installing a Load Balancer

-**Note** Although the load-balancer is not provided by Cloudify, here is a simple example of HAProxy as a load-balancer:
+**Note** Although the load-balancer is not provided by Cloudify, here is a simple example of HAProxy as a load-balancer.
+In order to use HAProxy as a load-balancer, you would first need to download HAProxy to your machine and set the relevant certificates.
+Afterwards, you would need to configure HAProxy as the Cloudify Managers' load-balancer, and you can do so using the following configuration:

 ```cfg
 global
     maxconn 100